nvalentini21/Rancid-Tomatillos/README.md

-# Rancid Tomatillos #
+# 🍅Rancid Tomatillos🍅 #
 ---

 ## Abstract

-Travel Tracker is an application  that tracks and records past, present, current, and pending trips around the world.
-The application can also be used to make trip requests.
+Rancid Tomatillos is an application that allows a user to view movie data via an easy to use, visually appealing interface.

 ---
 ## Links